cepgen/cepgen/docs/output-formats.rst

 .. doxygenvariable:: cepgen::io::TextHandler::m_mom_str_

+Two extra boolean parameters may also be fed to the module configuration:

+- ``saveBanner``, to enable/disable the CepGen banner printout (containing useful information about the process and cuts definition), and
+- ``saveVariables``, to show/hide the list of variables used in this file.

 As an example, the following ``output`` block may be used for the ``lpair`` process:

 .. code:: python